spacotto/42-notes/Using Temporary Variables with Pointers to Save Values in C.md

 // *a has already changed!
 ```

-Then the % operation would use the modified value of *a, not the original.
+Then the `%` operation would use the modified value of `*a`, not the original.
 This would give us the wrong result.